Kim Duk-koo: Aftermath of Kim's death

 Mancini went through a period of reflection, as he blamed himself for Kim's death.
 After friends helped him by telling him that it was just an accident, Mancini went on with his career, though still haunted by Kim's death.
 His promoter, Bob Arum, said Mancini "was never the same" after Kim's death.
 Two years later, Mancini lost his title to Livingstone Bramble.

 Four weeks after the fatal fight, the Mike Weaver vs. Michael Dokes fight at the same Caesars Palace venue ended with a technical knockout declared 63 seconds into the fight.
 Referee Joey Curtis admitted to stopping the fight early under orders of the Nevada State Athletic Commission, which required referees to be aware of a fighter's health, in light of the Mancini–Kim fight, and a rematch was ordered.

 Kim's mother flew from South Korea to Las Vegas to be with her son before the life support equipment was turned off.
 Three months later, she committed suicide by drinking a bottle of pesticide.
 The bout's referee, Richard Green, committed suicide via self-inflicted gunshot wound on July 1, 1983.

-Kim left behind a fiancée, Lee Young-Mee, despite rules against South Korean boxers having girlfriends.
-At the time of Kim's death, Lee was pregnant with their son, Kim Chi-Wan, who was born in July 1983.
+Kim left behind a fiancée, Lee Young-mee, despite rules against South Korean boxers having girlfriends.
+At the time of Kim's death, Lee was pregnant with their son, Kim Chi-wan, who was born in July 1983.
 Kim Chi-Wan became a dentist.
-In 2011, Kim Chi-Wan and his mother had a meeting with Ray Mancini as part of a documentary on the life of Mancini called The Good Son.

-In popular culture, the San Francisco-based band Sun Kil Moon’s first album, Ghosts of the Great Highway, has three tracks named after boxers, including a song about Duk-koo Kim which references the Mancini fight; Sports Illustrated included the song on its list of greatest songs about sports.
+Author Mark Kriegel was in Korea researching Kim's family for the Ray Mancini biography The Good Son: The Life of Ray "Boom Boom" Mancini when Kim Chi-wan informed Kriegel he wanted to see Mancini.
+A 2011 trip for Lee Young-mee and Kim Chi-wan to Santa Monica, California, was arranged where the two would visit Ray Mancini.
+Mancini and his three children Ray Jr., Leonardo, and Carmenina greeted Kim and Lee in a scene from the film version of the documentary (The Good Son) that was the signature denouement in the book and film.
+Christopher Tavlarides, the co-executive producer the film version, noted the difference between Champion, a 2002 dramatization of Kim's life and The Good Son.
+Champion was fictionalised and made without any consultation with neither Lee Young-mee nor Ray Mancini, while both the Mancini and Kim families participated actively in producing The Good Son, which also notes the sense of guilt Mancini suffered after the contest.

+Mancini noted in Athletes Quarterly about his visit for the family: